 Financial documentation and file security

-Five Facts About How Massage Liability Insurance Protects Your Practice:
+5 Facts About How Massage Liability Insurance Protects Your Practice:

 - Two types of professional liability insurance are available to massage therapists: claims-based and occurrence-based.
 (Source: Team Research)

 FAQs about How Massage Liability Insurance Protects Your Practice

-What is the importance of malpractice insurance in massage therapy?
+What is the Importance of Malpractice Insurance in Massage Therapy?

-The main difference between claims-based and occurrence-based liability insurance is when coverage is provided.
-Claims-based policies provide coverage for incidents that occur while the policy is still active and reported to the insurance company.
-Occurrence-based policies provide coverage for incidents that occur during the policy period, regardless of when the claim is filed or whether the policy is still in effect.
+The primary distinction between claims-based and occurrence-based liability insurance lies in the timing of coverage.
+Claims-based policies offer a range of incidents that occur while the policy is still active and reported to the insurance company.
+Occurrence-based policies cover incidents within the policy period, regardless of the timing of claim filing or procedure operation.